tapestry-tool/tapestry-wp/README.md

     define('KALTURA_SERVICE_URL', '');
     define('LOAD_KALTURA', true);
     ```
+3.Note the following wp variables as they can effect file uploading and HTTP request execution time limits in the WordPress server.
+This might be relevant for Kaltura and regular file upload as well.
+  File: `php.ini` or `php.conf.ini`
+  Variables of interest:
+    ```
+    post_max_size =
+    upload_max_filesize =
+    max_execution_time =

+    ```
+  In case of an HTTPS/SSL error troubleshoot with the following - https://stackoverflow.com/questions/28858351/php-ssl-certificate-error-unable-to-get-local-issuer-certificate
+    ```
+    // Download the cacert.pem file from here: https://curl.se/docs/caextract.html and move it into C:/MAMP
+    // make sure this is uncommented
+    extension=php_openssl.dll

+    // Add these configuration lines
+    [SSL]
+    curl.cainfo="C:/MAMP/cacert.pem"
+    openssl.cafile="C:/MAMP/cacert.pem"
+    ```

 The Kaltura Admininstrator Secret and Partner ID can be found by going to your Kaltura Settings > Integration tab in the Kaltura admin.
 The service URL is simply the main domain where your Kaltura videos are hosted on.